CarrettaRiccardo/CarrettaRiccardo/README.md

 - ⚒️ Working as a freelance developer, mostly with Web and Flutter frameworks
 - 👀 Currently learning React and some of the js tools out there
 - 🫱🏻‍🫲🏽 Looking to collaborate on Javascript and Flutter projects
-- 💬 Ask me about Vue
+- 💬 Ask me anything about Vue
 - 📫 How to reach me: carrystudios@gmail.com
-- ⚡ Fun fact: I hated web development until I found the unending world of JS frameworks
+- ⚡ Fun fact: I hated web development until I discovered the unending world of JS frameworks